Coronavirus: Mizoram sees sharp rise in active cases, positivity rate over 10% in 8 of 11 districts

 Over 49% of Covid-19 samples sequenced from the state have the Delta variant, now believed to be the key driver for the surge.

 Mizoram has seen a sharp rise in its active cases of coronavirus with children and teenagers accounting for nearly 39% of the caseload.
-It is now the fourth state with maximum active Covid-19 cases after Kerala, Maharashtra and Tamil Nadu.
+It currently has the fourth highest number of active Covid-19 cases after Kerala, Maharashtra and Tamil Nadu.

 The state has 16,361 active cases as on October 2, contributing 6% of India’s total active case pool.
-Daily 1,500-2,000 fresh cases are being reported in the state.
+It has been reporting 1,500-2,000 fresh cases daily in recent days.

 On Friday, the central government announced that a team would visit Mizoram to assess the situation.